ashishshah1995/twitter/README.md

 The following is twitter project where tweets are inputted by user in the output we loop over all the tweets and displays the tweets according to the timestamp.
 The file is serialize in Treets.java file

-# For Example - Input
+# Example - Input
- Two twitter input -
+ For two tweets -

  1 - "ashishshah", "Rock bottom will teach you #lessons that mountain tops never will. @Ashishshah1995.", new Date(1421849732000L)